Group members during analysis

 The English Speaking Countries group is now displayed in each of the Group hierarchy elements where it has members, and aggregated accordingly.

-- Custom member grouping is available only for implicit and user-defined hierarchies.
-This means that the following hierarchies will not support this functionality:
+- Custom member grouping is not available for the following types of hierarchies:

 - When working with user-defined hierarchies, grouping can be done only within the same hierarchy level and for members with the same parent.